LadyBiosphere/le-restau/README.md

 To get the most out of this project, students should already know basic HTML markup and CSS.
 Things they should know include:
 - how to correctly indent and structure an HTML file
 - how to connect to an external CSS stylesheet
-- how to link multiple web pages together
+- how to link web pages together
 - HTML DIV's, classes and ID's
 - HTML5 syntax, e.g. header, nav, section, footer.